Frequently Asked Questions

 Bayer encourages award recipients to publish work carried out under the award; this includes abstract submission to congresses.
 Award recipients must acknowledge the receipt of funding from GOAP in publications and abstracts describing research conducted using awards provided by the program.
 Award recipients are required to communicate to the Program Secretariat the references of any peer-reviewed publications or oral/poster congress presentation.

-For projects not exceeding 1 year, you will receive 75% of the funds at the start of the project and 25% after submission of a final report.
+For normal projects not exceeding 1 year, you will receive 75% of the funds at the start of the project and 25% after submission of a final report.

-For projects exceeding 1 year, you will receive 50% of funds at the start of the project, a second instalment of 25% upon receipt of the interim 12-month report and the remaining 25% after submission of a final report.
+In exceptional circumstances where the project exceeds 1 year, you will receive 50% of funds at the start of the project, a second instalment of 25% upon receipt of the interim 12-month report and the remaining 25% after submission of a final report.

 The release of funds is dependent on the appropriate documents being submitted at the correct times.
 For more information on the disbursement of funds, please contact: firstname.lastname@example.org.